 If you are hiking vigorously for over 2 ½ hours then it’s smart to consume a 240-350 calories (60-90 grams of carbs) per hour snack to keep your blood sugar and energy levels stable throughout your hike.

 If you are using an energy gel, use a gel that contains multiple sources of fuel (like glucose and fructose) as you’ll be able to consume and absorb more fuel each hour and therefore keep your system energized.
 Be sure to begin taking gels relatively early in the hike.
 By taking the gels early, your body shouldn’t be under great stress and you will be able to digest it.
-Always take energy gels with plain water, not a sports drink.
+Always take energy gels with plenty of plain water, not a sports drink.

 Experiment with both salty and sweet foods to see what you like.
 Try to choose the most nutritious foods.
 If you are a heavy sweater, choose some of the foods that are higher in sodium.
 Keep your perishables chilled.
 Some hikers do well with a caffeine-boost.
 If you want to experiment with this, pack iced tea in one of your water bottles.